WEBS

 -

-Successfully designed and built a prototype according to customer requirements and engineering specifications.
+Successfully designed and built a working prototype that met customer requirements and engineering specifications.

 -